 By the descriptions available online, this first appearance at Reuben’s Delicatessen used ham and turkey instead of corned beef, and coleslaw instead of sauerkraut.
 Certainly a delicious sandwich, but not the hot, grilled corned beef Reuben that later followed on New York deli menus.

-Others attribute its creation to 1925 at the Blackstone Hotel in Omaha, Nebraska, and a grocer named Reuben Kulakofsky.
-As the story goes, Kulakofsky made the griddled corned beef, swiss, and sauerkraut sandwich for the hotel’s owner, Charles Schimmel, during a poker game.
-Schimmel liked the sandwich so much that he decided to put it on the hotel’s menu.
+Others attribute its origins to 1925 at the Blackstone Hotel in Omaha, Nebraska, where the sandwich was created during a poker game with the hotel’s owner, Charles Schimmel.
+Accounts agree that it was named for one of the players in attendance, Reuben Kulakofsky, a prominent Omaha grocer.
+Schimmel and the players liked the sandwich so much that he decided to put it on the hotel’s menu.

 Tips for Making a Really Great Reuben